infinity0/pubkeys/README.rst

 certificate
 	A claim that some proposition is true. validity
-	The proposition that a key *is in fact* associated with a particular UID. trust
+	The proposition that a key *is in fact* controlled by a given identity. trust
-	The proposition that the owner of a key can (knows how to, and does) sign certificates in a correct way.
+	The proposition that the owner of a key signs certificates *truthfully and properly*, i.e. by personally verifying each certificate's proposition.

 In colloquial terms,

 - "A signs B's key" more precisely means:
 - "A signs a validity certificate for B's key" which itself more precisely means:
-- "A cryptographically commits that B's key is valid i.e. really does belong to the associated UIDs"
+- "A cryptographically commits that B's key is valid i.e. really is controlled by the given identities"

 Certification policy
 ====================